-There is no industry or legal standard for the term “eco-friendly” when buying mattresses.
+There is no industry or legal standard for the term “eco friendly mattress”.
 So don’t be misled by well-meaning sales people using eco-buzz words!
-I was so confused when John and I looking for a new mattress that that was eco-friendly, I felt compelled to share with you what I found out so you would not experience the same frustration.
+I was so confused when I was looking for a new mattress that that was eco-friendly, I felt compelled to share with you what I found out so you would not experience the same frustration.

-If you’re in a rush, just click on the piece of information that interests you most.
-If you’re super passionate about your new mattress being eco-friendly, read through this entire article at your leisure.
+If you’re in a rush, just click on the piece of information that interests you most about eco friendly mattresses.
+If you’re super passionate about your new mattress being eco friendly, read through this entire article at your leisure.

 Is Your Mattress Toxic?

 There are mattress manufacturers out there who are genuinely willing to try and reduce possibly harmful chemicals that the industry has traditionally used for a long time.
 Those harmful chemicals mean that your mattress could be a toxic cocktail of “bad stuff” like formaldehyde, polyurethane, mercury, harmful flame retardants, and what are known as volatile organic compounds or VOC.